yuwvandy/CAGCN/README.md

 # CAGCN
-This repository is an official PyTorch(Geometric) implementation of CAGCN in ["Collaboration-Aware Graph Convolutional Networks for
+This repository is an official PyTorch(Geometric) implementation of CAGCN (also includes the baseline implementation of MF/NGCF/LightGCN) in ["Collaboration-Aware Graph Convolutional Networks for
 Recommendation Systems"]().

 **If you use this code, please consider citing:**